 If you disable field history tracking on a standard object, you can still report on its history data up to the date and time that you disabled tracking.
-If you disable field history tracking on a custom object, you cannot report on its field history. - 4.
-Save your changes.
+If you disable field history tracking on a custom object, you cannot report on its field history.

+4. Save your changes.

-Available in: Salesforce Classic, Lightning Experience, and Salesforce1
+Available in: Salesforce Classic, Lightning Experience, and the Salesforce app

-Available in: Contact Manager, Group, Professional, Enterprise, Performance, Unlimited, Developer, and Database.com Editions
+Available in: Contact Manager, Essentials, Group, Professional, Enterprise, Performance, Unlimited, Developer, and Database.com Editions